MOUNTAIN CHICKS PERU TRIP 2019!

 Jul 2 / Day 10: FULL DAY AT MACHU PICCHU

-Machu Picchu at dawn, explore the ruin site all day, overnight in Aguas Calientes
+Machu Picchu at dawn, explore the ruin site morning and early afternoon, take the train back to Cusco, overnight in Cusco

 Jul 3 / Day 11: REST DAY IN CUSCO